Grote Reber: Life

-Early experimentation
+Pioneer of Radio astronomy

-In the summer of 1937, Reber decided to build his own radio telescope in his back yard in Wheaton, IL.
+In the summer of 1937, Reber decided to build his own radio telescope in his back yard in Wheaton, Illinois.
 Reber's radio telescope was considerably more advanced than Jansky's, and consisted of a parabolic sheet metal dish 9 meters in diameter, focusing to a radio receiver 8 meters above the dish.
 The entire assembly was mounted on a tilting stand, allowing it to be pointed in various directions, though not turned.
 The telescope was completed in September 1937.

 Reber's first receiver operated at 3300 MHz and failed to detect signals from outer space, as did his second, operating at 900 MHz.
 Finally, his third attempt, at 160 MHz, was successful in 1938, confirming Jansky's discovery.
 In 1940, he achieved his first professional publication, in the Astrophysical Journal, but Reber refused a research appointment with Yerkes Observatory.
 He turned his attention to making a radiofrequency sky map, which he completed in 1941 and extended in 1943.
 He published a considerable body of work during this era, and was the initiator of the "explosion" of radio astronomy in the immediate post-Second World War era.
 His data, published as contour maps showing the brightness of the sky in radio wavelengths, revealed the existence of radio sources such as Cygnus A and Cassiopeia A for the first time.
 For nearly a decade from 1937 on he was the world's only radio astronomer, a field that only expanded after World War Two when scientists, who had gained a great deal of knowledge during the wartime expansion of RADAR, entered the field, starting with Project Diana.

 During this time he uncovered a mystery that was not explained until the 1950s.
 The standard theory of radio emissions from space was that they were due to black-body radiation, light (of which radio is a non-visible form) that is given off by all hot bodies.
 Using this theory one would expect that there would be considerably more high-energy light than low-energy, due to the presence of stars and other hot bodies.
 However Reber demonstrated that the reverse was true, and that there was a considerable amount of low-energy radio signal.
 It was not until the 1950s that synchrotron radiation was offered as an explanation for these measurements.

 Reber sold his telescope to the National Bureau of Standards, and it was erected on a turntable at their field station in Sterling, Virginia.
 Eventually the telescope made its way to the National Radio Astronomy Observatory in Green Bank, West Virginia, and Reber supervised its reconstruction at that site.
 Reber also helped with a reconstruction of Jansky's original telescope.